hussamaa/dsverifier/matlab-validation/readme.md

 ##Steps to run the validation:

-1) Define a variable called 'path' in MATLAB workspace with the directory path of all counterexamples (e.g. .out files generated) returned by DSVerifier.
+1) Define a variable called 'path' in MATLAB workspace with the directory path of all counterexamples (i.e. .out files generated) returned by DSVerifier.

 examples:
 path = '/home/user/dsverifier/couterexamples'